dks333/Study-Mobile-Development/Swifty Notes/Automatic Reference Counting (ARC).md

 ## How it works

-- Keeping counting the number of strong references
+- Keeping the count of strong references
 - The instance is not deallocated until the last strong reference is broken

 ## Retain Cycle (Strong Reference Cycle)